*The REACH Programs are currently on hiatus. Please contact firstname.lastname@example.org for any questions and additional training resources.*

-Please note: each level of REACH is not a prerequisite for the next; for example, a qualified individual can enroll in Intermediate without completing Foundations, or enroll in Advanced without ever taking Intermediate.
+Please note: each level of REACH is not a prerequisite for the next; for example, a qualified individual can enroll in 102 without completing Foundations.

-Each level has it's own specific application requirements; please see each level's individual web page for details.
+Each level has its own specific application requirements; please see each level's individual page for details.
 Generally, across all programs, applicants will be asked to complete an application form and a short essay.
-An admissions committee will review these applications and each applicant will be informed via REACH@harvard.edu of admission status.
+An admissions committee will review these applications and each applicant will be informed of admission status.
 The goal of the admissions committee will be to create a balanced cohort with University-wide representation.

 For more information about the REACH Program, we encourage you to contact your local REACH Representative.
 Here is a list of the local REACH contacts:

 - Jennifer Lech, Katie Droney, Faculty of Arts and Sciences